-For each topic, we share key concepts and knowledge with the children, and we call these knowledge organisers EP Collectables… because they will collect three each year as they progress through the school.
-To ensure the children remember what they have been taught, assessing their progress, we have regular low-stakes quizzes based on these Collectables.
+For each topic, we share key concepts and knowledge with the children in knowledge organisers .
+To ensure the children remember what they have been taught and make connections with prior learning, we have regular low-stakes quizzes based on these.

-We have a strong commitment to creativity, and aim to make every child’s learning vivid, real, engaging and memorable, providing challenges that encourage their development in all areas.
+We have a strong commitment to ensuring children create and innovate, and engage with their world.
+We aim to make every child’s learning vivid, real, engaging and memorable, providing challenges that encourage their development in all areas.